matt-tro/getweeks/README.md

 # getweeks
-Obtain all limit weeks from a period included between two dates in Java
+Obtain all limit weeks from a period included between two dates.
+This project is implemented in Java.

 Using the functionalities of free Joda-Time library, this little project allows to obtain all limit weeks from a period included between two dates.